Juventus 'remain committed' to Super League but accept it cannot go ahead | Goal.com

 "Juventus remains committed to pursuing the creation of long-term value for the Company and the entire football industry."

-Juventus president Andrea Agnelli, who is also the chairman and orginal founder of the Super League, conceded that it will be impossible for the competition to go ahead after seeing Manchester United, Manchester City, Chelsea, Liverpool, Arsenal become the first clubs to pull out.
+Juventus chairman Andrea Agnelli, who is also the orginal founder of the Super League, conceded that it will be impossible for the competition to go ahead after seeing Manchester United, Manchester City, Chelsea, Liverpool, Arsenal become the first clubs to pull out.

 AC Milan make their own Super League announcement